-Approximately 98% of our homes passed are served by systems that have bandwidth of 550 megahertz or greater.
-This bandwidth capacity enables us to offer digital television, high-speed Internet services, telephone service and other advanced video services.
+Approximately 98% of our homes passed are served by systems that have bandwidth of 550 megahertz or greater and are two-way activated at December 31, 2011.
+This bandwidth capacity enables us to offer digital television, Internet services, telephone service and other advanced video services.